ministryofjustice/opg-reports/.github/actions/terraform/README.md

 When `apply` is set to `true`, then run the apply using the out from the plan step.

-Both the plan and apply uses state lock timeout so if tehre is an error or clash the state file will unlock after 300 seconds.
+Both the plan and apply uses state lock timeout so if there is an error or clash the state file will unlock after 300 seconds.

 ## Usage